ckevar/XVR-sublime/README.md

 - *S3DC* -> s3dc.exe
 - *S3D_DIR* -> VRMedia/Include
 - *XVRGLUT* -> XVRGlut.exe

-if the installation was done by default no need to change anything.
+If the installation was done by default no need to change anything.

 #### step 2
 copy __make.bat__ and, __run.bat__ into your XVR project directory